NetherlandsWorldwide

 You can apply for an MVV visa sticker at the Dutch embassy in Moscow.

-Read more about how to apply for an MVV visa sticker in the Russian Federation
+Find out how to apply for an MVV visa sticker in Russia

-You can make an online appointment at the Dutch embassy in Moscow to apply for your MVV visa sticker.
+You can make an online appointment with the Dutch embassy in Moscow to apply for an MVV visa sticker.
 You can still go to the Netherlands.

-If you want to change your appointment for an MVV visa sticker, please send an email to the Dutch embassy where you made the appointment.
+If you want to change your appointment for an MVV visa sticker send an email to the Dutch embassy where you have the appointment.
 The embassy can discuss the options with you.

-Has your application for a residence permit for the Netherlands been approved?
-And are you in a country other than Russia?
-Then you can apply for the MVV visa sticker at the Dutch embassy or consulate-general in the country where you are currently residing.
-You do not need a residence permit for that country.
+If your application for a residence permit for the Netherlands has been approved and you are in a country other than Russia you can apply for the MVV sticker at the Dutch embassy or consulate-general in your current country of residence.
+You do not require a residence permit for that country.

-Contact the IND to change your application location.
+Contact the Immigration and Naturalisation Service (IND) to change your application location.